Email Marketing

 Benchmarks help email marketers evaluate program health:

-• Excellent (95% or higher) - Strong sender reputation, proper authentication, and engaged subscribers.
+• Excellent (95% or higher) – Healthy sender score, proper authentication, and engaged subscribers.

-• Good (85–94%): Healthy performance, though some filtering may occur.
+• Good (85–94%) – Solid performance, though some filtering may occur.
 Improvements in content or list quality can lift results.

-• Poor (below 80%): A red flag.
-High bounce rates, spam folder placement, or missing authentication usually play a role.
+• Poor (below 80%) – A red flag.
+Frequent bounce rates, spam rates, or missing authentication usually play a role.

 Expectations also differ by message type.

-• Marketing emails should target at least 90% inbox placement, with 85% as the lower acceptable edge.
+• Marketing emails should generally maintain at least 90% inbox placement, with 85% serving as the lower benchmark.

 Who Is Responsible for Deliverability?